Do You Wanna Know a Secret?: Reception

-Jeremy Wheeler of the online film database Allmovie awarded the film one star out of five, noting that the poor acting and lack of gore stating the acting is "acting about as good as the Price Is Right showgirls, at the very least the flick could fall back on is its scares and bloody gore...
+Jeremy Wheeler of the online film database Allmovie awarded the film one star out of five, noting that the cast's "acting about as good as the Price Is Right showgirls, at the very least the flick could fall back on is its scares and bloody gore...
 Unfortunately there isn't any.
 Yes, yet another modern slasher that doesn't deliver on the goods — the only reason the people are watching this junk in the first place (besides the actor's relatives)".